Monday, November 27, 2023

 The footprints change in perspective were evident during the recent example of my recent visit to Milan.

-While there, I did desire to rush and strive and to visit every Duomo or Piazza that were listed in the travel guide.
+While there, I did not desire to rush and strive and to visit every Duomo or Piazza that were listed in the travel guide.
 There was a sense of realization that within the city there are so many monuments, nooks, and crannies that have an equally long history but there will never be enough time to see them all.

-Heck, in the place I have been living for the past 30 years we have not yet visited places that tourists come to see.
+Heck, in the place I have been living for the past 30 years, we have not yet visited places that tourists come to see.

 Instead, it was much more pleasurable to go around at a leisurely pace seeing what one can, and then take a break to have a nice long lunch or dinner, or a cup of coffee with a fluffy buttery croissant.